Mier expedition: Battle of Mier

 Sam Houston ordered the expeditionary force to pull back from the Rio Grande to Gonzales but only 400 soldiers retreated as ordered.
 On December 20, 1842, the remaining 350 Texan soldiers under the command of William S. Fisher, approached Ciudad Mier.
 They camped on the Texas side of the Rio Grande and proceeded to participate in the capture of the town.

-The Texans were unaware of the real amount of Mexican troops stationed within the town.
+The Texans were unaware of the true number of Mexican troops stationed within the town.
 Once inside the city, the Texan soldiers were ambushed from their flanks and eventually surrendered in order to avoid the infamous Degüello.

 The Mexicans army took 243 Texans as prisoner and marched them toward Mexico City via Matamoros, Tamaulipas, and Monterrey, Nuevo León.

 On February 11, 1843, 181 Texans escaped but, by the end of the month, the lack of food and water in the mountainous Mexican desert resulted in 176 of them surrendering or being recaptured.
 This was in the vicinity of Salado, Tamaulipas.

 When the prisoners reached Saltillo, Coahuila, they learned that an outraged Santa Anna had ordered all the escapees to be executed, but General and Governor Francisco Mejia of the state of Coahuila refused to follow the order.
 The new commander, Colonel Domingo Huerta, moved the prisoners to El Rancho Salado.
 By this time, diplomatic efforts on behalf of Texas by the foreign ministers of the United States and Great Britain led Santa Anna to compromise: he said one in ten of the prisoners would be killed.